Welcome to

 Resources include:

 Reconnect with your child’s primary care provider.
 After the end of cancer treatment, this physician becomes your child’s main doctor for routine health care.
-Talk with the provider and with someone at the child’s pediatric cancer center to determine whom to contact when you have different questions about your child’s health.
+Talk with the provider and with someone at the child’s pediatric cancer center to find out who to contact when you have questions about your child’s health.
 It is very common for parents to worry about who to call first – the pediatrician or oncologist.

-Schedule an appointment with the primary health care provider to discuss the child’s health care needs.
-Childhood cancer is so rare that pediatricians may work their whole careers without having treated a patient with cancer.
+Set up an appointment with the primary health care provider to talk about the child’s health care needs.
+Childhood cancer is so rare that pediatricians may work their whole careers without treating a patient with cancer.

-Also, ask the provider if there are any immunizations your child needs.
+Also, ask the provider if your child is due for any immunizations.
 Sometimes children may have missed certain vaccines during cancer treatment.
 If so, the Centers for Disease Control has the Catch-Up Immunization Schedule.

 Inform other health care providers, such as dentists and optometrists, about your child’s cancer treatments and unique health care needs.

-Families should assess their insurance coverage before returning home.
-If they don’t have adequate medical coverage, ask a social worker or nursing care manager for help locating resources.
+Assess your insurance coverage before returning home.
+If you don’t have adequate medical coverage, ask a social worker or nursing care manager for help locating resources.

-Leading a healthy lifestyle is important for everyone.
+Creating and maintain healthy habits is important for everyone.
 It is especially important for cancer survivors.

-Ask the pediatric cancer center for a list of resources for cancer patients and survivors, such as support groups and summer camps – even if you think you won’t need them.
-Having a child with cancer changes the family’s life forever.
+Ask the pediatric cancer center for a list of resources for cancer patients and survivors, such as support groups and summer camps.
+Do this even if you think you won’t need them.
+Having a child with cancer changes your family’s life forever.

 Reach out to others to help make meaning from this life-changing experience.

-Write down a list of questions and concerns to ask the care team.
+Use the following list of questions and concerns to help have a conversation with your care team.

 Source: Children's Oncology Group